s-nakaoka/choreonoid-doc/en/handling-models/modelfile/modelfile-openhrp.rst

 .. tabularcolumns:: |p{3.0cm}|p{12.0cm}|

-.. list-table:: Segmentノードのフィールド
+.. list-table:: Segment Node Fields
  :widths: 15,85
  :header-rows: 1

- * - フィールド
+ * - Field
-   - 内容
+   - Description
  * - bboxCenter
-   - OpenHRPでは使用しません。
+   - Not used in OpenHRP.
  * - bboxSize
-   - OpenHRPでは使用しません。
+   - Not used in OpenHRP.
  * - centerOfMass
-   - 重心位置を指定するフィールドです。
+   - Field that specifies the position of the center of gravity.
  * - children
-   - 子ノードをぶら下げるフィールドです。ここに、形状を定義するノードを追加します。
+   - Field which child nodes belong to.
+Add here a node for which the shape to be defined.
  * - coord
-   - OpenHRPでは使用しません。
+   - Not used in OpenHRP.
  * - displacers
-   - OpenHRPでは使用しません。
+   - Not used in OpenHRP.
  * - mass
-   - 質量を指定するフィールドです。
+   - Field that specifies the mass.
  * - momentsOfInertia
-   - 重心位置回りの慣性テンソルを指定するフィールドです。
+   - Field that defines the tensor of inertia around the position of the center of gravity.
  * - name
-   - Segment名を指定するフィールドです。
+   - Field that specifies the Segment name.
  * - addChildren
-   - OpenHRPでは使用しません。
+   - Not used in OpenHRP.
  * - removeChildren
-   - OpenHRPでは使用しません。
+   - Not used in OpenHRP.

-リンク形状は、Segmentノードに定義します。Segmentノードは、Jointノードの子ノードとして複数個設定でき、Transformノードの子ノードとして記述することも可能です。
+A link shape is defined by a Segment node.
+Multiple Segment nodes can be set as child nodes of a Joint node.
+A Segment node can also be written as a child node of a Transform node.

 .. code-block:: yaml